pocomane/walua/Readme.md

 This method requires docker installed and running on your machine.

-# Usage

 The build script generates a `walua_build` subfolder in the current directory containing all the files needed to run the PUC-Rio lua VM in a browser.
 All the sub-folders of `walua_build` can be deleted: they are needed at build time only.
 The only release files are: `walua.js` and `walua.wasm`.

+# Usage

-To use walua, you just have to load `walua.js` from a html page.
+To use walua, you just have to load `walua.js` from a html page, the `walua.wasm` will be automatically loaded by it.
 It will expose the following global function:

 - `compile_lua` - It accept a string and compile it as lua chunk.
 It returns `0` if all is right, or `-1` if there is an error.
 In such case, it also write some